Medicare Advantage Plans in Michigan

 MI Medicare Advantage Plan Costs

-Medicare Advantage plans tend to be available by regions in the state.
-However, all persons enrolled in Medicare in Michigan have access to a $0 premium plan if they would like to have one.
-However, the average monthly Medicare premium in Michigan for 2023 is $23.38.
-Some people prefer to pay a monthly premium in return for a more extensive covered prescription drugs list, lower deductibles or lower out-of-pocket maximums.
+Michigan’s average monthly premium for Medicare Advantage for 2024 is $21.23.
+The availability of specific plans varies by ZIP code, but everyone enrolled in Medicare in Michigan has access to a $0 premium plan.
+However, some people prefer to pay a monthly premium in return for a more extensive covered prescription drugs list, lower deductibles, or lower out-of-pocket maximums.

 Medicare Advantage Plan Eligibility and Enrollment in Michigan